 Online manipulation expert Claire Wardle shows us how realistic these videos can look by appearing as Adele for the first 30 seconds of the video.
 This video from The New York Times gives us great insight into the topic.

-Watchmojo gives has curated a list of some of the most popular deepfake videos around.
+Watchmojo gives has curated a list of some of the most popular videos around.
 It is a fun video with plenty of great examples.